Feeling frustrated because your dryer won’t heat up even after running it for an hour or more?

 The issue could be related to the internal temperature of the dryer, the heating parts, or even a voltage problem.
 That’s why it’s essential to investigate further.

-For this, simply note the short alphanumeric code displayed on the screen and check its meaning here.
 If your model doesn’t have a digital display, check the blinking lights.

 - Power on your dryer.